My student lives inside the walk boundary radius and was able to ride the bus before. Why are they no longer eligible to ride the bus?

 Why did the walk zone increase for middle and high school students?

-In response to the national bus driver shortage, the SPS Board of Directors supported expanding the middle and high school walk boundary to a 1.5-mile radius to allow for more efficient routes, better on-time arrival, and to establish routes to better utilize available capacity per bus, which will minimize learning minute loss and ensure all students arrive safely and on time.
+In response to the national bus driver shortage, the SPS Board of Directors supported expanding the middle and high school walk boundary to 1.5-mile radius to allow for more efficient routes, better on-time arrival, and to establish routes to better utilize available capacity per bus, which will minimize learning minute loss and ensure all students arrive safely and on time.
 We found this distance to be consistent with bus eligibility boundaries for secondary students in other districts across the state and country.

 Was the walk zone increased for elementary students?